rohan843/dnncase/system-docs/fundamental-system-concepts/machine-learning.md

 Although model complexity may vary, all parametric models have one fundamental thing in common - they all have parameters as the only thing they need to learn.
 (Although there are the issues of hyperparameter tuning and data pre-processing which we won't discuss at this point for the sake of simplicity.)

 _As far as our system is concerned_, all models we create will have parameters (and only parameters) to be trained, and they can be trained using backpropagation.

+## Relevance to DNNCASE

+We saw above what parametric models are.
+Neural networks are a type of parametric models, and DNNCASE is a tool to build them, train them, tune them, and test them.

+For this purpose, we need to clearly define what these actions mean, and how they fit into the grand scheme of machine learning.

+## The Grand Scheme of Things

+Let's revisit Tom Mitchell's definition of machine learning.
+As a start, we require a task that we wish to perform in the real world.
+There are lots of tasks all around us.
+Here, we list some of them:

+1. Classify a picture as a cat picture or a dog picture.
+2. Classify a tumor as malicious or benign.
+3. Predict a house's price given its details.
+4. Hallucinate images of a tiger.
+5. Encode an audio file of a piano key into a 10 - dimensional vector.

+All these tasks can be acheived by training parametric models.
+Easier said than done!

+Here, let's try to come up with a way to acheive these tasks.

+First, we need a parametric model, i.e., a model consisting of a fixed number of parameters.
+Let's call this model $M$.
+This plays the role of the `computer program` in the definition above.

+> **Technical Note**: Because of the nature of our system, models that can't be trained via backpropagation, i.e., those without a differentiable cost function (more on that below) cannot be accomodated.
+However, this constraint shouldn't deter all but the most innovative algorithms from incorporation into DNNCASE.

+Next,

 ## References